jonaprieto/agda-prop/README.md

 ### Contributions

-There are postulates in `Data.Prop.Theorems` files that need a proof, and other missing ones lemmas and theorems.
-Proofs are welcomed.
+There are postulates in `Data.Prop.Theorems` files waiting for a proof, they are welcomed.